 B EE 495 Capstone Project in Electrical Engineering I First of a two-course sequence capstone design experience.
 Students design a system, component, or process with specific realistic design constraint such as cost, engineering standards, and social impact.
-Prerequisite: minimum grade of 1.5 in each of B EE 332, B EE 371, and B EE 425 which may be taken concurrently.
+Prerequisite: a minimum grade of 1.7 of B EE 332, which may be taken concurrently; a minimum grade of 1.7 in CSS 371/B EE 371, which may be taken concurrently; and a minimum grade of 1.7 in B EE 425, which may be taken concurrently.
 Offered: AWSp.
 (2)

 B EE 496 Capstone Project in Electrical Engineering II Second of a two-course sequence capstone design experience.
 Individual or small-team project that is representative of the solution to an open-ended design problem in electrical engineering.
 May be undertaken as part of an industrial internship with direct supervision of the EE faculty and industrial sponsor.
 Includes many aspects of an industrial research and development product development lifecycle.
-Prerequisite: minimum grade of 1.5 in B EE 495.
-Instructors: Berger, Ghirmai Offered: AWSp.
+Prerequisite: a minimum grade of 1.7 in B EE 495.
+Offered: AWSp.
 (3)